-When upgrading an existing environment from the Free Edition or Standard Edition to the Managed Services Edition there are a number of particulars to be aware of.
-If you only want to switch a single site the transition is very easy: simply perform a update of the site in the usual way, after which all of the important tasks will have been completed.
-All hosts, users and other settings that have been performed previously will be assigned to the Provider customer, so that your monitoring will for the time being function as before.
-Then in your own good time you can construct a Managed-Services-Environment.
+When upgrading an existing environment from the Standard Edition to the Managed Services Edition there are a number of particulars to be aware of.
+If you only want to switch a single site the transition is very easy: perform an update of the site in the usual way, after which all of the important tasks will have been completed.
+All hosts, users and other settings that were previously configured will be assigned to the Provider customer, so that your monitoring will for the time being function as before.
+Then in your own good time you can construct an environment for the Managed Services.

-If the upgrade is to an existing environment in which already deleted sites have been defined for a customer, there are a couple of more details to consider:
+If the upgrade is to an existing environment in which remote sites have already been defined for a customer, there are a couple of more points to consider.

 4.2.
 Sequence for updates of individual sites

-Following the update all of the functions are available for defining customers and for assigning sites, users, etc. to them.
+Following the update all of the functions will be available for defining customers and for assigning sites, users, etc. to them.
 As already mentioned these will in fact be assigned to the Provider.
-In an existing distributed monitoring this however also means that all other sites with this data can not yet use it.
-Therefore there is the following sequence for a safe update:
+In an existing distributed monitoring this however also means that all other sites with this data cannot yet use it.
+The following sequence should therefore be followed to complete a safe update: